LewisMDillon/snakes-and-ladders/README.md

 - **Background Music**

-    - Background music begins automatically wheen the user starts the game.
-Music was not chosen to begin autoplaying on first loading of the site as this can be disabled by certain browsers.
-The music is easygoing and not too loud, to provide a simple background accompaniment which enhances the experience of playing the game.
+    - Background music begins automatically when the user starts the game.
+Music was not chosen to begin auto playing on first loading of the site as this can be disabled by certain browsers.
+The music is easy-going and not too loud, to provide a simple background accompaniment which enhances the experience of playing the game.

 - **Audio Effects**